You have questions, we have answers

 An independent evaluation of our recovery coaching program showed outstanding outcomes, including 87% of individuals reporting a reduction in substance use, 64% decrease in mental health symptoms and 74% increase in clients employed.

 The Haymarket DuPage behavioral health clinic will offer the full continuum of substance use and mental health treatment for adults 18 and over.
-Haymarket DuPage seeks to purchase the Holiday Inn on the west side of Interstate 290 at Irving Park Road.
-It will undergo a $1.5 million interior renovation.
+Haymarket DuPage purchased the Holiday Inn on the west side of Interstate 290 at Irving Park Road on April 6, 2020.

-Haymarket DuPage patients will be residents of DuPage and nearby communities who are adults, age 18 and older.
+Haymarket DuPage patients will be residents of DuPage and the suburban collar counties who are adults, age 18 and older.
 They may be your neighbors, friends, coworkers and even someone you love.
 They come in seeking treatment, or are brought to treatment by friends and family and others concerned with their health and wanting to ensure provision of health care services to meet their individual needs.
-Patients are also referred by hospitals, educational institutions, first responders, company and EAP programs.
-Less than 1% of Haymarket's patients are required by court order to participate in substance use disorder treatments.
+Patients are also referred by hospitals, educational institutions, first responders, company and EAP programs, and through courts as an alternative to incarceration.

-Upon a patient's arrival, Haymarket follows its central intake procedure, which includes the conduct of a comprehensive medical and global appraisal of individual needs (G.A.I.N.).
+Upon a patient’s arrival, Haymarket follows its central intake procedure, which includes conducting a comprehensive medical and global appraisal of individual needs (G.A.I.N.).
 Intake also includes a background check on each patient to ensure that we do not admit any individual with a violence charge or a sexual offense in their background.

 The demand for our services continues to rise due to an increase in opioid fatalities in DuPage County.
 In 2017-2018, nearly 2,000 men and women from DuPage and the collar counties were patients at Haymarket clinics.

 Haymarket is expecting to provide substance use and mental health treatment to approximately 4,750 patients a year through all of its treatment and recovery programs, including outpatient programs.
-We anticipate there will be 200 patients receiving treatment and recovery support at any given time.
+We anticipate there will be between 200 and 230 patients receiving inpatient treatment and recovery support, and approximately 96 patients in outpatient treatment at any given time.

-Haymarket is committed to being a good neighbor in Itasca and a strong community partner.
-Haymarket pledges to support community events in Itasca, offer educational and training programs, partner with first responders and identify grant opportunities that bring additional financial support to the community.
+As a new business in Itasca, Haymarket is committed to being a good neighbor and strong community partner.
+Haymarket pledges to support community events in the Village, offer educational and training programs, partner with first responders and DuPage-area hospitals, and identify grant opportunities that bring additional financial support to the community.
+We have recently joined the Village of Itasca Chamber of Commerce and are excited to contribute in any way we can.

-Haymarket has provided a traffic study as part of its application for zoning.
+Haymarket has provided a traffic study as part of its application for zoning which confirms that there will be no impact on area traffic conditions and sufficient parking to meet the minimal demand generated by the new use.
 Please refer to that study.

-Traffic due to recovery home patients: the majority of the recovery home patients are restricted from having a car on site.
-Some exceptions are made based on patient need and administrative approval.
+Traffic due to recovery home patients: An estimated 90% of the recovery home patients are restricted from having a car on site.
+Some exceptions will be based on patient need subject to administrative approval.

 Traffic due to visitors: Typically, around 30% of recovery patients may have a weekly visit from a family member.

 Haymarket is a nonprofit organization, whose mission is to provide health care services to all patients, regardless of ability to pay.
-Haymarket accepts all forms of commercial insurance and Medicaid is accepted.
+In addition to Medicaid, Haymarket is within network for several popular commercial insurance plans and is committed to working with all patients to ensure access to treatment and recovery.

-Yes, Haymarket Center is financially stable, and has maintained financial stability for 45 years.
+Haymarket Center has maintained financial stability for 45 years.
 Funding comes from federal, state, other governmental entities, foundations, private insurance and private donation sources.

 "Right now, people have to leave the county to get (care).
 I think through Haymarket coming into DuPage and their investment in our community, it will go a long way to getting our residents the treatment they need."

-"Local residents have expressed concerns for community safety.
+"Local resident have expressed concerns for community safety.
 As the nation’s leading safety advocate, no one is more focused on the safety of our own community than the National Safety Council.
 For the first time in U.S. history, a person’s lifetime odds of dying from an accidental opioid overdose have eclipsed the odds of dying from a motor vehicle crash.
-We must do everything we can to curtail opioid misuse and help those who are struggling with substance use disorders get the treatment they need to live their fullest lives."
+We must do everything we can to curtail opioid misuse and help those who are struggling with substance is disorders get the treatment they need to live their fulfilled lives."
 Read the full NSC release here

 "Haymarket is a great neighbor and community partner and has been a leader in helping to revitalize the West Loop.
 The reason that the opioid epidemic is ravaging our nation is that there are not enough facilities like Haymarket Center."